-The following table presents, for the periods indicated, the reported high and low sale prices, including intra-day sales, of our ordinary shares on the Main Market of the London Stock Exchange in Pounds Sterling and U.S. dollars.
-For the convenience of the reader, we have translated Pounds Sterling amounts in the table below into U.S. dollars at the noon buying rate of the Federal Reserve Bank of New York on February 18, 2022 which was £1.00 to \$1.3585.
+The following table presents, for the periods indicated, the reported high and low sale prices, including intra-day sales, of our ordinary shares on the LSE in Pounds Sterling and U.S. dollars.
+For the convenience of the reader, we have translated Pounds Sterling amounts in the table below into U.S. dollars at the noon buying rate of the Federal Reserve Bank of New York on November 25, 2022 which was £1.00 to \$1.2102.